npm update [<pkg>...]aliases: up, upgrade, udpate

 In this case if you really did need your package to use a newer version

-you would need to use npm install
+you would need to use npm install.

-action to each globally installed
+npm update -g will apply the update action to each globally installed

--- that is, has a version that is different from
+package that is outdated -- that is, has a version that is different from

 Note: Globally installed packages are treated as if they are installed with a

 caret semver range specified.
-So if you require to update to latest
+So if you require to update to latest you may

 need to run npm install -g [<pkg>...]